2023 Best Value Visual & Performing Arts Doctor's Degree Schools in the Middle Atlantic Region

 The average tuition and fees for an out-of-state graduate students at UPenn are $42,932 a year.

-UPenn did well in our overall quality rankings, too.
-It placed #3 on our Best Visual & Performing Arts Doctor’s Degree Schools in the Middle Atlantic Region list.
+UPenn not only placed well in our value ranking, but it is also #3 on our Best Visual & Performing Arts Doctor’s Degree Schools in the Middle Atlantic Region list.

-Full Visual & Performing Arts at University of Pennsylvania Report
+Read full report on Visual & Performing Arts at University of Pennsylvania

-University of Pittsburgh - Pittsburgh Campus did quite well in this year’s ranking of the best places for visual and performing arts students to get a doctor’s degree.
-It came in at #9 on the list.
-Pitt is a fairly large public school located in the large city of Pittsburgh.
+University of Pittsburgh - Pittsburgh Campus landed the #9 spot in the 2023 rankings for the best value doctor’s degree visual and performing arts programs.
+Pitt is a very large public school located in the large city of Pittsburgh.

 Out-of-state tuition fees for graduate students at Pitt are $42,024 per year.

-Explore the best visual and performing arts schools for a specific state in the Middle Atlantic region.
+Explore the best visual and performing arts colleges for a specific state in the Middle Atlantic region.

 More Visual & Performing Arts Rankings in the Middle Atlantic Region